Louis-Auguste-Victor, Count de Ghaisnes de Bourmont: The Trial of Marshal Ney

 After the Battle of Waterloo and Napoleon's fall, Bourmont gave evidence at Ney's trial.
-In the intervening time Lecourbe had died, Bourmont expected not to be presented with Lecourbe's perspective during testimony.
+In the intervening time, Lecourbe had died, Bourmont expected that Lecourbe's perspective would not be presented to him during testimony.

-Bourmont testified that he had been a reluctant spectator to the Marshals defection, testifying that in the early morning of the 15th of March, Ney had told he and Lecoube that fighting Napoleon was not possible.
+Bourmont testified that he had been a reluctant spectator to the Marshals defection, testifying that in the early morning of the 15th March, Ney had told him and Lecourbe that fighting Napoleon was not possible.
 But both he and Lecourbe had opposed Ney.
 Asked why he had joined Ney at the parade, he replied that he had done so only to observe.

-The most controversial part of Bourmont's testimony was his statement that;
+The most controversial part of Bourmont's testimony was his statement that:

 Marshal Ney, was so thoroughly resolved beforehand to take the side of Bonaparte, that half an hour after reading the proclamation he was wearing the Grand Eagle of the Legion of Honour with the effigy of the usurper.